How Long Does It Take a Humerus Fracture To Heal?

 If your fracture requires surgery, you will work with your orthopedic specialist to determine the right procedure for your injury and goals.
 In an internal fixation procedure, your orthopedic surgeon uses rods, plates, screws, pins, and/or wire to hold the bones in place while they heal.
 Sometimes these connecting pieces are left in place permanently; other times, they will be removed with additional surgery.
 As with less serious humeral fractures, your orthopedic specialist will instruct you on physical therapy exercises as part of the healing process.

-A humeral fracture that also includes a fractured shoulder or elbow may require that joint to be replaced.
+A humeral fracture that also includes a fractured clavicle, shoulder, or elbow may require that joint to be replaced.
 This process is called arthroplasty.
 Your orthopedic surgeon will replace the damaged joint with an artificial version made of metal, ceramic, or plastic.

 In some cases, severe humeral fractures may require bone grafting to aid healing.
 In this process, your surgeon adds new bone to the existing bone.
 This bone can come from another part of your body, a donor, or be artificially created.